CubePilot/qgroundcontrol-herelink/README.md

 * [Qt 5.11.0](https://qt.io)
 * [Android NDK, Revision 15c (July 2017)](https://developer.android.com/ndk/downloads/older_releases)

 **Note**: *Qt 5.11.0 is available under archive repository when using online installer for qt installation.
 It is critical that you use combination above as its tested working.
 Also ensure that you select armeabi-v7a build of QgroundControl.
-This repository.
 Please post your issues at https://docs.cubepilot.org if you are facing issues building this repository.*